The pantheon is one of the most recognized, and oldest monuments still standing in Rome.

 If you are visiting Italy, especially Rome, then visiting the Pantheon is something that you really must do.
 The pantheon is a tourist attraction that pulls in people from around the world and is something that everyone who visits Rome usually goes to see, but there is a good reason why.
 You will undoubtedly run into a good deal of tourists when you make your trek, so come prepared to deal with the crowds.

-Visiting the pantheon is free to the pubic, and the pantheon welcomes tour groups of all shapes and sizes.
+Visiting the pantheon is free to the pubic, and the pantheon welcomes tour groups of all shapes and sizes, although in 2019 there were rumors about a possible fee to enter the Pantheon.
 There are several different tour options available in several different languages, so everyone should be able to enjoy a trip.

 It is also located near the Piazza della Rotonda, a square that is filled with a variety of restaurants and shops.
 Visiting the Piazza della Rotonda, and the pantheon can make for a fantastic summer afternoon.
 Visit the pantheon in the morning and spend your afternoon shopping and dining in the square.

-Their general working hours are: Mon-Saturday 9-7:30 and Sunday 9-5:30.
-It is closed Christmas day.
-New years day, and may 1st.
+Their general working hours are: Mon-Saturday 8.30-7:30 and Sunday 9-6; in holiday days during the week it’s open 9-1.
+It is closed Christmas day, New Years day and May 1st.

 By Emily Price